Monitoring-structures

 Optical Fibers provide practical sensing capabilities in many applications, especially for bridges, where experimental applications were tested in practice.

-In conclusion, with the continuing improvement of the hardware and of the analytic software, it is quite safe to forecast that the use of suitable sensors will be increased for Monitoring-structures as they are erected.
+In conclusion, with the continuing improvement of the hardware and of the analytic software, it is quite obvious that the application of suitable sensors on structures as they are erected, will increase.

-For old ones, studies implementing the application of fracture mechanics methods and the local testing of actual mechanical properties will continue to provide risk analysis results and recommendations as to the safe residual life available.
+The testing of actual mechanical properties of specimens, removed from suspected locations, will continue to provide risk analysis results and recommendations as to the safe residual life available.

 * * *